Scheduling System

 If you miss a scheduled review and a card becomes overdue, the algorithm accounts for the elapsed time when you eventually review it:

-- If you correctly recall an overdue card, the algorithm considers the longer-than-planned interval as evidence that you retained the material.
-The next interval will be calculated based on the actual elapsed time, not the originally scheduled interval.
+- If you correctly recall an overdue card, the algorithm considers the longer-than-planned interval as evidence that your memory is stronger than expected.
+Stability increases accordingly, and the next interval will reflect this.

-- If you fail to recall an overdue card, it enters relearning with a reduced interval, the same as any other lapse.
+- If you fail to recall an overdue card, stability is reset and the card re-enters short intervals, the same as any other lapse.

 This means that returning after a break does not permanently damage your progress.
 Cards you still remember will be rescheduled appropriately, and cards you have forgotten will be relearned.